allenai/codenav/README.md

 - [create_episode.py](codenav_examples%2Fcreate_episode.py): Creates an `OpenAICodeNavAgent` agent and then uses it to generate a solution for the query `"Find the DoneEnv and instantiate it"` **on this codebase** (i.e. executes a CodeNav agent on the CodeNav codebase).
 Be sure to run the `create_index.py` script above to generate the index before running this script.
 - [create_code_env.py](codenav_examples%2Fcreate_code_env.py)): Creates a `PythonCodeEnv` object and then executes a given code string in this environemnt
 - [create_prompt.py](codenav_examples%2Fcreate_prompt.py): Creates a custom prompt and instantiates and CodeNav agent with that prompt.
+- [parallel_evaluation.py](codenav_examples%2Fparallel_evaluation.py): Demonstrates how to run multiple CodeNav agents in parallel.
+This is useful for evaluating on a dataset of queries using multiple processes.
+The EvalSpec abstraction also helps you organize the code a little better!

 **Note** - You will still need to launch ElasticSearch server before running any of the above.
 To do so run
 ```